LibraryCarpentry/librarycarpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 I felt more than welcome.
 And this is not to say a cliche.
 Since my first conversation,
-I got connected to other attendees who were working on translating the CarpentryCon lessons into Spanish (my main reason for coming to CarpentryCon).
+I got connected to other attendees who were working on translating the Software Carpentry lessons into Spanish (my main reason for coming to CarpentryCon).
 I got to learn not only about coding but also about how to work collaboratively in a safe environment